imperionite/cp1ms1/MS1.md

 - Ensure accurate calculations based on predefined rules.

 #### Non-Functional Requirements
+Non-functional requirements are considered based on the developers' preferences, but only the aspects strictly stated in the Phase 1 requirements are implemented.
+In fact, non-functional requirements are not explicitly mentioned in the Phase 1 task.

 ##### Performance
 - The system should handle a reasonable number of employees efficiently.